Britney Spears’s legal fight to take back control over her personal and financial affairs has put a spotlight on the issue of guardianship.

 The National Center for State Courts says that about 1.3 million adults are living under guardianships or conservatorships with some $50 billion in assets.

-The standard under which a person is deemed to require a guardian differs from state to state, and because guardianships are subject to state law, data on them is hard to collect and protections against abuse vary widely.
+The standard under which a person is deemed to require a guardian differs from state to state.
+Because guardianships of an adult are subject to state law, data on them is hard to collect and protections against abuse vary widely.

-Netflix’s popular movie, I Care a Lot, spotlighted some weaknesses in the guardianship system that make it possible for an unscrupulous guardian to take control of an elderly person’s life and bleed their resources dry.
+Netflix’s popular movie, I Care a Lot, spotlighted some weaknesses in the guardianship system.
+Weaknesses that make it possible for an unscrupulous guardian to take control of an older person’s life and bleed their resources dry.

 Britney Spears has been under a court-ordered conservatorship that has controlled her career and finances since 2008.

-Her father, Jamie Spears, was appointed her temporary conservator when the pop singer was allegedly struggling with mental health issues and had been hospitalized, and a Los Angeles court later made the conservatorship permanent.
+Her father, Jamie Spears, was appointed her temporary conservator when the pop singer was allegedly struggling with mental health issues and had been hospitalized.
+A Los Angeles court later made the conservatorship permanent.

 On July 14, a Los Angeles judge approved the resignation of Spears’s court-appointed lawyer and granted her request to hire her own lawyer.

-The 39-year-old singer told the judge that she wants to end the long-running conservatorship that put her father in charge of her estimated $60 million fortune and business affairs, and others in control of such personal decisions as to whether she can marry and have a baby.
+The 39-year-old singer told the judge that she wants to end the long-running conservatorship.
+That put her father in charge of her estimated $60 million fortune and business affairs.
+As well as control of such personal decisions as to whether she can marry and have a baby.
 “I’m here to get rid of my dad and charge him with conservatorship abuse,” she said.

 Related Post: What Is A Conservator?

-However, while the media has given wide coverage to Spears’s side of the dispute, we have heard almost nothing from the professionals handling her affairs, who are constrained from publicly disclosing confidential information.
+However, while the media has given wide coverage to Spears’s side of the dispute, we have heard almost nothing from the professionals handling her affairs.
+This is due to constraints from publicly disclosing confidential information.

 Protections Without Total Loss of Control